 The Russell Sage Foundation's Visiting Scholars Program provides a unique opportunity for select scholars in the social, economic and behavioral sciences to pursue their research and writing while in residence at the Foundation’s New York headquarters.
 Research carried out by Visiting Scholars constitutes an important part of the Foundation’s ongoing effort to analyze and understand the complex and shifting nature of social and economic life in the United States.
 While Visiting Scholars typically work on projects related to the Foundation’s current programs, a few scholars whose research falls outside these areas are occasionally invited as well.
 Descriptions of our prior Visiting Scholar classes along with summaries of their projects attest to the diversity of scholars, disciplines and projects selected.

 The Foundation annually awards up to 17 residential fellowships to select scholars in the social sciences who are at least several years beyond the Ph.D.
 Visiting Scholar positions begin September 1st and ordinarily run through June 30th.
 Scholars are provided with an office at the Foundation, research assistance, computer and library facilities, and supplemental salary support of up to 50 percent of their academic year salary when unavailable from other sources (up to a maximum of $125,000).
+Child care subsidies are also available.
 Scholars who reside outside the greater New York City area are also provided with a partially-subsidized apartment near the Foundation offices.
 Because this is a residential fellowship that requires significant Foundation resources, scholars are expected to be in residence at the Foundation throughout the scholar year.

 All applications undergo an initial internal screening for relevance to the Foundation’s priority areas and the strength of the application.
 Applications that are approved as part of the initial screen are sent out for external review by experts selected by the Foundation.
 The final selection decisions are made by a committee of the Russell Sage Board of Trustees.